Understanding the Military Survivor Benefit Plan

 Pros

 The primary advantage of the Survivor Benefit Plan is the peace of mind that comes with a guaranteed monthly income.
-The SBP provides an ongoing monthly payment for the life of the surviving spouse (or until the child dependent reaches the age of majority*).
+The SBP provides an ongoing monthly payment for the life of the surviving spouse or until the beneficiary becomes ineligible (children reach the age of majority).
 There is added peace of mind because the annuity is adjusted for inflation with a Cost of Living Adjustment (COLA), like military retirement pay.

-No Qualification Requirements: Another advantage of the Survivor Benefit Plan is not having to qualify for it, like one may have to do to purchase a life insurance policy.
+Another advantage of the Survivor Benefit Plan is that one does not have to qualify for it, like one may have to do to purchase a life insurance policy.
 Retirees are eligible to choose the SBP upon retirement, regardless of their age, health, presence of disabilities, physical condition, life expectancy, and other factors.

 Most people need to qualify for a life insurance policy unless they convert their SGLI policy into a VGLI policy upon retirement.
 However, VGLI premiums can become very expensive with age.
 The SBP uses fixed rate premiums.
 They will increase as COLA increases retirement pay, but they remain a fixed percentage, usually 6.5% of the monthly retirement pay.